WebRTC Leaks: What Are They and How Can I Prevent Them?

 What is a WebRTC leak test?

-A WebRTC leak test is a series of steps to determine whether or not you’re vulnerable to WebRTC leaks.
-WebRTC leak tests can be performed quickly and at no cost, whether you’re using a VPN or not.
+A WebRTC leak test is a series of steps that determine whether or not you’re vulnerable to WebRTC leaks.
+It can be performed quickly and at no cost, whether you’re using a VPN or not.

 +